chrisjwaddell/start-time-end-time-component/README.md

 chosen till the current time.
 If it's on any previous day, End time lists all the times from the Start time chosen till 11:45 PM.

-The height of the Start time and End time drop down list can be set in CSS. \
-`.times ul { height: 200px;`

 localStorage and a variable are used to remember the last End Time and that End Time is used as the next Start Time.